MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 ---
 title: Use the Copilot Studio Agent Builder to Build Agents
-description: Learn how to build Copilot agents by using Copilot Studio agent builder in Microsoft 365 Copilot.
+description: Learn how to build agents by using Copilot Studio agent builder in Microsoft 365 Copilot.
 author: jasonxian-msft
 ms.author: jasonxian
 ms.date: 11/06/2024